 This combination of command line options does the following:

-obviously selects the Lanczos resampling method from the many that ImageMagick supports.
+-filter Lanczosobviously selects the Lanczos resampling method from the many that ImageMagick supports.

-indicates we want the down-sized image to be 500 pixels on the longest dimension.
+-resize "500x500>"indicates we want the down-sized image to be 500 pixels on the longest dimension.
 The ">" character indicates that we don't want to create a new image if the existing one is already that size or smaller.

-is just bookkeeping to indicate the image has a resolution of 96 ppi.
+-density 96x96is just bookkeeping to indicate the image has a resolution of 96 ppi.
 It's not really necessary.

-indicates the JPEG compression quality I want.
+-quality 80indicates the JPEG compression quality I want.

-indicates the sampling factor for the JPEG compression.
+-sampling-factor 1x1indicates the sampling factor for the JPEG compression.
 I don't know for sure, but this may be the default.

-applies a little unsharp filter after the down-sizing.
+-unsharp 0.6x0.6+1+0.5applies a little unsharp filter after the down-sizing.
 This is one of the most difficult areas to find useful information and guidelines on but this is what I came up with for 96 ppi display and it works well in most cases for me.

 When I prep an image for Web use, I do the bulk of the work in Photoshop, convert to the sRGB color space (boo! hiss!) and save it as a TIFF file.
 Then I apply the convert command just described to create my Web-sized image.
 I actually have this command, and a couple others to handle IPTC copyrighting, etc., in a batch file that I just pass the TIFF file name to for processing.